groovy-sky/knock2spot/README.md

 Easiest way how you can run this project is to use [the Docker image](https://hub.docker.com/repository/docker/gr00vysky/knock2spot) or build it yourself using the [Dockerfile](/Dockerfile).

 If you need TLS support you can run it on Azure Container App or Azure Web App for Containers.
-Below code, which you can execute in Cloud Shell, will deploy this project to Azure Container App and assign managed identity to it:
+Open [Cloud Shell](https://shell.azure.com) and execute code below:

 ```
 wget https://raw.githubusercontent.com/groovy-sky/knock2spot/master/Template/script.sh
 chmod +x script.sh
 ./script.sh
 ```

+## To-Do

+- [ ] Add support for more Azure resources
+- [ ] Make default IPs
+- [ ] Make force rewrite flag